karlabelem/Duet/Duet.md

 ## Continous Integration / Continuous Deployment

+### A brief justification for why you chose that CI service.
+We chose GitHub as our CI service because it integrates well with GitHub, making it easy to automate our workflow.
+It's straightforward to set up, has strong community support, and works well with Flutter.
+It also allows us to automate builds, run tests, and deploy our application without needing additional tools.

+For our test infrastructure, we selected Flutter’s built-in testing framework because it supports unit, widget, and integration testing.
+Since we're using Flutter for development, its testing tools are a natural choice, helping us make sure our app works correctly while keeping everything in one ecosystem.

 ### Workflow
 ##### What to test
 We will run unit tests and build the web-app to ensure tests pass and builds are successful.